 Overall Pros (E.L.F BB Cream; SPF 20)

-`Thick product that wont drip or melt off during the summer heat.
+`Thick product that wont drip or melt off during the summer heat.`Gives good coverage and allows time to blend before drying.

 `Packaging allows easy dispense & lets the product keep it's thick consistency.